-You incur no service obligation to the Army by registering for these classes.
+You incur no service obligation to the Army by registering and attending these classes.

 You have three options:

-- If you are enrolling for the spring semester, you can register for army classes as an introduction to the program, but you will have to attend the Leader’s Training Course (LTC) over the summer, or Basic Training
+- If you are enrolling for the spring semester, you can register for Army classes as an introduction to the program, but you will have to attend Basic Camp at Fort Knox, Kentucky over the summer, or Basic Training.

 You incur no service obligation to the Army by registering for these classes; however, you must enlist in the US Army to enter Basic Training